 When you go into a yarn shop or crafts store, it's easy to be overwhelmed by all the choices and know which yarn is right for your project.
-Most people stick to the exact type (and even the color) of yarn suggested in the pattern, but that's not much fun.
+Most people stick to the exact type (and even the color) of yarn suggested in the pattern, but it's handy to know how to adjust knitting instructions if you're drawn to a different type of yarn.
 While every yarn isn't perfect for every project, learning about yarn weights will allow you a lot more creativity in your choices.

 The Standard Yarn Weight System